pabloorlw/Multimodal-Emotion-Recognition/README.md

 In this repository you will find the code used for the experimentation in the final thesis: “Introduction to multimodal emotion recognition”.

 This thesis utilizes both unimodal and multimodal approaches for emotion detection.
-Below is a breakdown of the models and datasets used, along with links to their respective Hugging Face repositories and relevant code locations.
+Below is a breakdown of the models and datasets used, along with relevant code locations.

 1. Text model: we fine-tuned DistilBERT on Emotions dataset.
    * The code used to fine-tune DisilBERT can be found in the models/ directory.